 - Student clubs and organizations

-- A post-service evaluation is due to Jeani Bragg within one (1) week after the event.
+- A post-service evaluation must be submitted by no later than 1 week after the event.

 How can I get help?

 The Career Center considers the grant application process a learning opportunity for students and offers support to students as they work through the process of applying for funding.
-Contact Jeani Bragg, Director of Vocational Discernment and Leadership Development at jbragg, call x6413 or visit the Career Center (UC3).
+Contact Jeani Bragg, Director of Vocational Discernment and Leadership Development at jbragg, call Jeani at x6296, or visit the Career Center (UC3).

 Thank you for your interest in making a positive impact on our students, our community, our world!